 - In the Source Network field, enter the network address/prefix pair for the source network where the allowed connections will originate.

 - (Optional) Click ADD.
 Repeat steps a through d to add each firewall rule.

 - (Optional) Configure one or more static routes if your company network requires the identity router to connect through specific network paths to access specific network resources.
 For example, you can add a static route to allow the identity router to access the Cloud Authentication Service through a specific gateway.
-Static routes are not required if all network resources are accessible through the default gateway connected to the identity router network interfaces.

 - In the IP Address field, enter the IP address of the network resource.

 - In the Network Mask field, enter the network mask of the network resource.
 For example, 255.255.255.0.

 - In the Gateway field, enter the gateway address for the static route.

 - From the Device drop-down menu, select the device type for the static route.
 The device type specifies whether the static route applies for connections to the proxy interface (Public) or the management interface (Private) of the identity router.